 Can we simply program the AI not to hurt humans via Asimov's Laws?

-It is mathematically impossible to hardcode a simple "Do Not Hurt Humans" specific rule.
-"Hurt" is entirely subjective.
+It's extremely hard to hardcode a simple "don't Hurt Humans" specific rule.
+"Hurt" is subjective.
 Does surgically removing a tumor count as "hurting" a human with a scalpel?
 Does forcing humans into medically-induced comas to prevent them from ever dying in car crashes count as helping or hurting?
 The ultimate superintelligence handles literal binary logic, rendering simple human philosophical rules utterly useless.